sebastianfonsboel/premier-league-transfer-value-analysis/README.md

 ### Visualisations
 - **Scatter plot:** explores the relationship between transfer spending and league performance, with a trend line highlighting the overall relationship.
-- **Horizontal Bar Chart:** Ranks every club by **Transfer Value Efficiency**, highlighting the highest and lowest-performing clubs in this statistic.
+- **Horizontal Bar Chart:** Ranks every club-season by **Transfer Value Efficiency**, highlighting the highest and lowest-performing clubs in this statistic.

 ### Interactive Features
 - Custom report-page tooltips displaying detailed club-season statistics.